GmBodhi/shandler/README.md

         ]
     }
 ]
-const guilds = [] //for guild specific commands pass an array for guildIDs client.on('ready', () => {
+const guilds = [] //for guild specific commands pass an array for guildIDs.
+If none, will default to global command. client.on('ready', () => {
     handler.create(commands, guilds);
 })